For The Interpublic Group of Companies Inc. [IPG], Analyst sees a rise to $37. What next?

 IPG stock trade performance evaluation

-The Interpublic Group of Companies Inc. [IPG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.01.
-With this latest performance, IPG shares gained by 1.17% in over the last four-week period, additionally plugging by 24.51% over the last 6 months – not to mention a rise of 110.85% in the past year of trading.
+The Interpublic Group of Companies Inc. [IPG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.68.
+With this latest performance, IPG shares gained by 0.24% in over the last four-week period, additionally plugging by 24.76% over the last 6 months – not to mention a rise of 98.29% in the past year of trading.

 The Interpublic Group of Companies Inc. [IPG]: An insightful look at the core fundamentals